 Member, Governance Committee and Head Evaluation Committee

 Suren was elected governor in 2007 and is the past Board Chair.
 He has been a member of the Board's Committees for Advancement, Governance, Head Evaluation, and Head Search.
 Suren has also volunteered with the Annual Fund and the Sustainability Forum.
 He is an Ophthalmologist and Clinical Professor with the UBC Faculty of Medicine and holds clinical appointments at St. Paul’s, Mount St. Joseph’s, and Vancouver General Hospital and is involved in teaching medical students as well as Resident Physicians and Fellows.
-He and his wife, Dr. Janice Menezes, have three daughters at York House: Olivia in Grade 12 and twins Paris and Allison in Grade 11.
+He and his wife, Dr. Janice Menezes, have three Yorkie daughters: Olivia graduated in 2018 and twins Paris and Allison are n Grade 12.
 Generous supporters of the school, they are both very involved in the school community.

 Shamir was appointed to the Board in November 2017 to fill a casual vacancy.
 Shamir B. Alibhai, MBA, Harvard Business School, and HBA, Ivey School of Business at Western University, has been Senior Vice President, Investments & Operations, Larco Investments Ltd., for the past 10 years.
 Larco is a private, multi-billion dollar global real estate company with interests in multiple operating and real estate platforms in the US, UK, and Canada.
 In this role, he has oversight for investment and finance decisions as well as operational oversight of hotels and gaming in North America and serves on the Executive Committee.
 Prior to Larco, Shamir was Managing Director of Soros Real Estate Partners/Westmont in Tokyo.
 Earlier in his career, he was also Chief Financial Officer & EVP, Corporate Development at UniHost Corporation, then the largest public hotel company in Canada.